srijithka/Web-Scraper-for-RVCE-result-website/README.md

 # Web-Scraper-for-RVCE-result-website
-Implementing a python code to get the results of RVCE students in CSV format This uses BeautifulSoup pyhton library to parse the given html code The user must give the desired year,department and range of usn values of which the results to be extracted
+Implementing a python code to get the results of RVCE students in CSV format.
+This uses BeautifulSoup pyhton library to parse the given html code.
+The user must give the desired year,department and range of usn values of which the results to be extracted.